Ion-propelled aircraft: Onboard power

 Twenty-first century power supplies are lighter and more efficient.
 The first ion-propelled aircraft to take off and fly using its own onboard power supply was a VTOL craft developed by Ethan Krauss of Electron Air in 2006.
-His patent application was filed in 2014, and he was awarded a microgrant to support his project by Stardust Startups in 2017.
+His first patent application was filed in 2014, and he was awarded a microgrant to support his project by Stardust Startups in 2017.
+The company currently owns US patent 10119527B2 and 11161631B2 in relation to this field.
 The craft developed enough thrust to rise rapidly or to fly horizontally for several minutes.

 In November 2018 the first self-contained ion-propelled fixed-wing airplane, the MIT EAD Airframe Version 2 flew 60 meters.
 It was developed by a team of students led by Steven Barrett from the Massachusetts Institute of Technology.
 It had a 5-meter wingspan and weighed 2.45 kg.
 The craft was catapult-launched using an elastic band, with the EAD system sustaining the aircraft in flight at low level.

 Principles of operation

 Ionic air propulsion is a technique for creating a flow of air through electrical energy, without any moving parts.
 Because of this it is sometimes described as a "solid-state" drive.
 It is based on the principle of electrohydrodynamics.

 In its basic form, it consists of two parallel conductive electrodes, a leading emitter wire and a downstream collector.
 When such an arrangement is powered by high voltage (in the range of kilovolts per mm), the emitter ionizes molecules in the air that accelerate backwards to the collector, producing thrust in reaction.
 Along the way, these ions collide with electrically neutral air molecules and accelerate them in turn.

 The effect is not directly dependent on electrical polarity, as the ions may be positively or negatively charged.
 Reversing the polarity of the electrodes does not alter the direction of motion, as it also reverses the polarity of the ions carrying charge.
 Thrust is produced in the same direction, either way.
 For positive corona, nitrogen ions are created initially, while for negative polarity, oxygen ions are the major primary ions.
 Both these types of ion immediately attract a variety of air molecules to create molecular cluster-ions of either sign, which act as charge carriers.

 Current EHD thrusters are far less efficient than conventional engines.
 An MIT researcher noted that ion thrusters have the potential to be far more efficient than conventional jet engines.

 Unlike pure ion thruster rockets, the electrohydrodynamic principle does not apply in the vacuum of space.